+35725368683

 Cyprus is not a member of Schengen, though it accepts a valid Schengen visa.

-According to the Cyprus Ministry of Foreign Affairs, TCNs holding a valid visa category D/ residence permit from EU countries, Schengen countries, Bulgaria, Croatia, and Romania, have a right to visit Cyprus under certain conditions for 90 days out of 180.
+According to the Cyprus Ministry of Foreign Affairs, TCNs holding a valid visa category D/ residence permit from EU countries, Schengen countries have the right to visit Cyprus under certain conditions for 90 days out of 180.

 The category D visa is the so-called “long-stay visa” issued across the EU: https://handbookgermany.de/en/national-visa.